ubaldot/vim-replica/README.md

 [vim-outline](https://github.com/ubaldot/vim-outline).

 ## Requirements
-Replica is entirely written in *Vim9script* so you need at least Vim 9.0 compiled with `+python3` support.<br>
+Replica is entirely written in *Vim9script*, hence you need at least Vim 9.0 compiled with `+python3` support.<br>
 To figure out if your Vim is compatible, run `:echo has('python3')`.
 If the answer is `1` then you should be set. <br>